deis/steward/API.md

 Steward implements, and is 100% compatible with, the synchronous [provisioning API](https://docs.cloudfoundry.org/services/api.html#provisioning).
 Note, however, that it does not currently implement the `GET /v2/service_instances/:instance_id/last_operation` API endpoint, so is not compatible with asynchronous provisioning.

+Also note that all key/value pairs in the `parameters` object, both in the request and response to this API call, must be strings.

 ## Deprovisioning

 Steward does not yet implement the [deprovisioning](https://docs.cloudfoundry.org/services/api.html#deprovisioning) API endpoint.